adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 </h3>

 > The following notes represents my interpretation of the above work.
-Anything discussed belong to the original author(s) unless explicitly noted otherwise.
+Anything illustrated and discussed belong to the original author(s) unless explicitly noted otherwise.
 Any errors or misinterpretations are my own.

 * Problem: growing demands for data-intensive applications
 * Solution:
-  * HW: horizontal scaling and hw accelerators
+  * HW: horizontal scaling and accelerators
   * SW: specilized distributed execution frameworks (e.g., data analytics, ml)
-* Issues with current frameworks:
+* Issues with existing frameworks:
-  * each implements distrubuted execution (duplicated work)
+  * each implements distrubuted execution in isolation (duplicated work)
-  * each does it in its unique way (hard to evolve)
+  * even though each uses common low-level primitives (RPC and OS syscalls), their features/optimizations aren't easily portable to another
-  * applications with heterogeneous workloads need to stich together different specialized frameworks
+  * applications with heterogeneous workloads need to stich together different specialized frameworks, leaving issues such as efficient data movement and sharing of cluster resources to the end developer

 Increasingly, there exists a class of heterogeneous applications (e.g., ML) that require scaling with distributed execution.
-Such apps have historically utilized domain-specific frameworks to handle their workloads.
-As they continue to be scaled, it is clear that there should exist a common execution layer that provides distributed execution services, much like what a traditional OS does for applications sharing the same physical resoures.
+Such applications have historically utilized domain-specific frameworks to handle their workloads.
+As they continue to be scaled, it is clear that there should exist a common execution layer that provides distributed execution, memory management and fault tolerance services, much like what a traditional OS does for applications sharing the same physical resoures.

-other such systems: MPI

-Requirements
-  * a flexible unit of parallel computation
-  * an abstraction for distributed memory
-  * developer choice over recovery strategy

-on computation side
-  general-purpose programming interface that extends RPC `actor model` for computation single function call as the smallest unit of parallelism (`task`) on memory side
-  `distributed futures` enables pass-by-reference semantics for RPC

-Landscape of data-intensive applications

-Data analytics vs ML
+To be more specific,

-  * on parallel computation, data analytics applications can continue to scale using data parallelism while ML workloads require model parallelism in addition to data parallelism.
-Hence, we need a flexible unit of parallel computation.
+  * on distributed parallel computation, data analytics applications can continue to scale using data parallelism while ML workloads require model parallelism in addition to data parallelism.
+Hence, we need a flexible unit of parallel computation

-  * on distributed memory side, different frameworks or units of computation need to efficiently exchange data.
-Hence, we need an abstraction for distributed memory.
+  * on distributed memory, different frameworks or units of computation need to efficiently exchange data.
+Hence, we need an abstraction for distributed memory

-  * on recovery strategy, in data analytics challenges of fault tolerance stem from the problem of producing consistent snapshots with low overhead while in ML, it stems from the tightly coupled and fate-sharing nature of ML clusters.
-Hence, we need a choice over recovery strategy.
+  * on fault tolerance, in data analytics challenges of fault tolerance stem from the problem of producing consistent snapshots with low overhead while in ML, it stems from the tightly coupled and fate-sharing nature of ML clusters.
+Hence, we need a choice over recovery strategy

-Primary execution model for data analytics:
+Thesis proposes,
+  * on computation
+    * general-purpose programming interface that extends RPC
+    * `actor model` for computation
+    * single function call as the smallest unit of parallelism (`task`)
+  * on memory
+    * `distributed futures` enables pass-by-reference semantics for RPC
+  * on fault tolerance
+    * lineage stash with low run-time and recovery time overhead

+<hr><br>

+Background on batch and stream processing models
   * batch processing (MapReduce, Spark)
     * processes fixed-size batch of data at a time
     * typically offline, needs large input and high throughput